syself/cluster-api-provider-hetzner/docs/caph/01-getting-started/01-introduction.md

 ---
 title: Introduction
-metatitle: "What is the Cluster API Provider Hetzner and Compatible Versions"
+metatitle: What is the Cluster API Provider Hetzner and Compatible Versions
 sidebar: Introduction
 description: Cluster API Provider Hetzner automates the lifecycle and provisioning of Kubernetes clusters on cloud or bare metal.
 ---